FirmGuardian/backdoors-and-breaches-pcio/README.md

 Rooms are automatically removed after 15 days of inactivity.
 If you would like to remove a room you've created sooner go into the edit view > Room Options > click the "DELETE" button.

+## Known Issues

+Currently there is an issue where procedure cards that are rotated into an upside down position remain in that orientation when a new game is started.
+This appears to be a bug with the web application.